adbyrne/XTrkCAD/app/lib/Readme.md

-# XTrackCAD Version 5.2.2 GA Release Notes
+# XTrackCAD Version 5.3.0 Beta2 Release Notes

-Welcome to the XtrackCAD V5.2.2 GA release!
+Welcome to the XtrackCAD V5.3.0 Beta2 Release!

-V5.2.2 GA contains many bug fixes, new and updated parameter files, new features and enhancements.
+V5.3.0 Beta2 contains many bug fixes, new and updated parameter files, new features and enhancements.

 Enjoy!